instance-id/ProStream/docs/topics/troubleshooting/build-runtime.md

 ## No Objects In Game

-If you perform a build and there are no objects in the game, it is possible that the SRP asset is not assigned .
+If you perform a build and you see no objects in the game, it is possible that the SRP asset is not assigned .
-Ensure that a SRP asset is assigned in the following places:
+Ensure that an SRP asset is assigned in the following places:

 <table>
   <tr>